ESCSS-labs/ESCSS-SCSS/README.md

 ## What is ESCSS-SCSS?

-ESCSS-SCSS is built on SCSS and supports both standard CSS and Tailwind — ensuring your CSS stack stays modern and future-proof.
+ESCSS-SCSS is built on SCSS and supports both standard CSS and Tailwind(v4) — ensuring your CSS stack stays modern and future-proof.

 ## Installation